 Detox & Cure will not publish any press releases, targeted advertising or sales copy, or content that we deem to qualify as spam.

-Linking to all sites including third party sources, ecommerce sites, social networks will be scrutinised.
-Links that are deemed to be not in the interests of protecting Detox & Cure, our Readers and Customers will be omitted.
+Linking to all sites including third-party sources, e-commerce sites, and social networks will be scrutinised.
+Links that are deemed to be not in the interests of protecting Detox & Cure, our Readers, and Customers will be omitted.

 Articles with content that is, or about the following will not be permitted: